danog/MadelineProtoDocs/docs/API_docs/constructors/updateNewMessage.md

 ---
 title: "updateNewMessage"
-description: "New message in a private chat or in a legacy group."
+description: "New message in a private chat or in a basic group."
 nav_exclude: true
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---